-LBBC Fund: One-time grants of up to \$1,250 for women in active treatment for breast cancer who are facing financial hardships.
+LBBC Fund: One-time grants of up to \$1,250 for women living with metastatic breast cancer and \$1,000 for those diagnosed with early stage breast cancer who are in primary active treatment for breast cancer and are facing financial hardships.
 These grants are available to anyone living in the United States.